2,458 texts in Legends of the Jews (Ginzberg)

 The Legends of the Jews, that incredible collection compiled by Rabbi Louis Ginzberg, gives us a glimpse into the inner lives of the patriarchs and matriarchs.
 Isaac, blessed with ...

-We often think of the Biblical figures as these grand, larger-than-life heroes and villains.
-But sometimes, when you really dig into the stories, you find details that are just… sh...
+The Biblical figures is often remembered as these grand, larger-than-life heroes and villains.
+But sometimes, when you really dig into the stories, you find details that are just… ...

 He was marrying Mahalath, the daughter of Ishmael.
 What a guy.
 Thinking he could finally win over his parents, Isaac and Rebecca, by marrying within the family, a granddaughter of ...

-According to Legends of the Jews, a monumental compilation of Jewish folklore by Rabbi Louis Ginzberg, Rebekah, overcome with distress, began to weep as soon as Jacob departed.
-Isa...
+A monumental compilation of Jewish folklore by Rabbi Louis Ginzberg, Rebekah, overcome with distress, began to weep as soon as Jacob departed.
+Isaac, ever the comforter, reassured ...

 Jacob certainly did.
 Imagine this: Esau, his twin brother, is not happy.
 Jacob just received the blessings meant for him, and Esau is out for blood.
 He's not just passively angry; ...